HomeBlogAsset Tracking Spreadsheet – Is inventory in excel outdated?

 Being sure to maintain the proper amount of equipment at the right time and at the right place is a component of effective inventory control, limiting the risk of stockouts that can cause revenue loss.

-In order to assure an effective inventory management, the assets must be listed in a system that indicates their value and location.
+In order to assure an effective inventory management strategy, the assets must be listed in a system that indicates their value and location.
 Inventory management systems, manual and computerized can contain the following features :

 Reliable, fast and accurate traceability of the inventory (Where is the asset ?
 Is it in good condition ?)

 Assignment of stocks (Who is responsible for this ?)

 Certainly, without additional costs it’s possible to implement an inventory system like Excel which is easy to use and quick to set up.
 However, Excel will quickly show its limits with a large number of assets, and in terms of fluidity and functionality.

 Although this is an effective individual office tool for accomplishing many things in business, Excel has many disadvantages when it comes to inventory management :